Trainguy9512/trainguys-animation-overhaul/README.md

 ## FAQ
 - What versions will this mod support?
-> Upon release, Fabric 1.17.1 and 1.18 snapshots, with updates to future versions released ASAP as long as the mod is still being continued
+> Upon release, Fabric 1.18+ and maybe snapshots, with updates to future versions released ASAP as long as the mod is still being continued
 - Will this mod come to Forge?
 > Not sure, but it's not a priority until after release.
 - Does this mod support Optifine?